QTN-DEV/quasar-poc/README.md

 - Backup: The script creates backups of all modified configuration files with a .bak extension.
 This allows you to restore the original configurations if needed.

-> SETUP CLUSTER SCRIPT IS STILL NOT WORKING AS IT WANTS.
+> SETUP CLUSTER SCRIPT IS STILL NOT WORKING AS IT WANTS